petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 ms.reviewer: ju-shim
 ---

-# Use Spot Instances with Standby Pools in Azure
+# Use Spot Instances in standby pools

 Azure Spot Instances allow you to take advantage of unused Azure capacity at a significant cost savings.
 By combining Spot Instances with standby pools in Virtual Machine Scale Sets, you can optimize costs while maintaining scalability.
 However, there are specific considerations and limitations when using Spot Instances with standby pools: